 If you feel that Christmas isn’t Christmas without a real tree, then worry not.
 The Carbon Trust has found that real Christmas trees have a smaller carbon footprint compared to artificial trees.

-According to the Trust, a natural two-metre Christmas tree that does not have roots and is disposed of in a landfill after Christmas has a carbon footprint of around 16kg of carbon dioxide.
+According to the Trust, a natural two-metre Christmas tree that is disposed of in a landfill after Christmas has a carbon footprint of around 16kg of carbon dioxide.

-Meanwhile, a two-metre real Christmas tree that has roots and is properly disposed of after its use has a carbon footprint of around 3.5kg of carbon dioxide.
-Properly disposed of in this sense means burning it on a bonfire, planting it, or having it chipped by your local Council.
+Meanwhile, a two-metre real Christmas tree that is properly disposed of after its use has a carbon footprint of around 3.5kg of carbon dioxide.
+Properly disposed of in this sense means burning it on a bonfire, planting it in your garden (if it has roots), or having it chipped by your local Council.

 This means that real trees are therefore better for the environment than fake ones.
 Especially so when you consider that real trees absorb carbon dioxide during their growth period, compared to fake ones that burn fossil fuels during their production.